-You have budgeted for personnel, leases, materials…you are all set, right?
-You can have the greatest product in the world, but who will know about if, it you don’t market yourself and your business, effectively.
-There are any number of things for which a small business must account, financially and marketing is another one.
-So, how does one go about creating a marketing plan for a small business?
+You have budgeted for personnel, leases, materials… you are all set, right?
+It’s not that easy.
+You can have the greatest product in the world, but who will know about it, if you don’t market yourself and your business effectively?
+There are a number of things for which a small business must account financially speaking; marketing itself involves a whole set of tasks.
+Your first step should be creating a marketing budget for your small business.
+Makes sense, but, where do you start?

-Social media is a valuable marketing tool and inexpensive, but it doesn’t reach all audiences.
-For example, if your product is something that is meant to benefit senior citizens, perhaps pouring your marketing budget into social media is not the best strategy.
-Creating a well-developed marketing plan, one that reaches your target demographics effectively, will not only enhance your business, but will ensure that you are spending those marketing dollars wisely.
+Social media is a valuable and inexpensive marketing tool, but it doesn’t reach all audiences.
+For example, if your product is something that is meant to benefit senior citizens, pouring your marketing budget into social media is not the best strategy.
+Create a well-developed marketing plan that reaches your target demographics effectively.
+This will not only enhance your business but will ensure that you are spending those marketing dollars wisely.

-Sadly, we are not talking about your most recent Level 90 character in World of Warcraft, but rather your sales funnel.
+You’ll find valuable information about your sales in your sales funnel.
 Your sales funnel refers to the buying process that companies lead customers through when purchasing products.
-A sales funnel is divided into steps, which may differ, depending upon the specific sales model.
+Sales funnel is divided into steps, which may differ, depending upon the specific sales model.
 One common sales process is divided into seven phases, including:

-- Awareness Phase – in which prospects become aware of the existence of a solution.
+- Awareness Phase – in which prospective consumers become aware of the existence of a solution.

-- Interest Phase – in which prospects demonstrate interest in a product by conducting product research.
+- Interest Phase – in which consumers demonstrate an interest in a product by conducting product research.

-- Evaluation Phase – in which prospects or prospect companies examine competitors’ solutions as they inch toward a final buying decision.
+- Evaluation Phase – in which consumers or prospective companies examine competitors’ solutions as they inch toward a final buying decision.

 - Decision Phase – In which a final decision is reached and negotiation begins.